protubero/angular-jooby-starter/README.md

 - The angular project is a maven module as well.
 Only a simple maven POM file has been added to the usual angular files.
 The angular client will then be generated in production mode as a set of files located in the *dist/client* folder.
 These files are then packaged into a jar file that is the artifact of that module.
 The server reads these files via *class.getResourceAsStream* from the classpath.
 This is, what the Jooby module *AngularClient* does.
 There are other ways to get the client and the server together.
   - The client could be part of the server module, providing the client files as maven resources.
 I had a feeling that this setup confuses IDEs.
 I also have the feeling that the client should not be a subordinate of the server, they should be partner :)
   - Jooby is already able to serve static assets located in the file system.
 To use this feature, i also had to place the client within the server module.
 Secondly prefer to have the client files in a cozy, versioned jar file as opposed to the cold and windy filesystem, threatened by unforeseen modifications.
   - It is quite common to use a proxy server like Apache HTTPD to serve the static files and route the other requests to a backend server.
 There is nothing wrong with this approach.
-I'm just aiming at an target audience that wants to evaluate Angular an therefore prefers the setup to be as simple as possible.
+I'm just aiming at an target audience that wants to evaluate Angular and therefore prefers the setup to be as simple as possible.
 - I'm using https://github.com/eirslett/frontend-maven-plugin now to better integrate the nodejs world with maven.
+- BYOPT a.k.a Bring Your Own Persistence Technology.
+The starter works without database in order to focus on the core integration aspects.
+Further experiments (Kotlin, Database, ...) will happen in cloned repos.

 ## Quick start